-- To promote good behaviour, self-discipline and respect. - To prevent bullying. - To provide a broad, balanced and relevant curriculum related to the needs of individual pupils - To provide a lively and stimulating learning environment. - To ensure pupils are aware of school's expectations and create a positive ethos. - To work with parents and carers in fostering a sense of pastoral and social responsibility in their children. - To encourage staff to respond to all cases of poor behaviour in a constructive and consistent manner - To use the Behaviour for Learning system to ensure a respectful climate across all areas of the school.
+- To promote good behaviour, self-discipline, and respect. - To prevent bullying. - To provide a broad, balanced, and relevant curriculum related to the needs of individual students. - To provide a lively and stimulating learning environment.

+• To ensure students are aware of school's expectations and create a positive ethos • To work with parents and carers in fostering a sense of pastoral and social responsibility in their children.
-3.1 The school will:

-- Share Behaviour and Discipline procedures with pupils, parents and staff alike so that behaviour for learning is at the centre of learning at school. - Train all relevant staff in behaviour management. - Ensure that all staff use the 'Behaviour Stages' and the SIMS behaviour management system to ensure a consistent approach. - Ensure pupils are made aware of the need to display high standards of behaviour, by recognising the rights of the residents and local communities, when travelling to and from the school and when participating in activities off the school site. - Treat pupils in a professional manner, applying sanctions fairly and consistently. - Encourage good behaviour through a mixture of high expectations, clear policy and an ethos, which fosters discipline and mutual respect between pupils, and between staff and pupils. - Praise pupils for hard work, cooperation, helpfulness, improvement and excellence, using the rewards system where appropriate. - Take seriously any complaint of bullying or unfair treatment in line with the school Anti-Bullying policy. - Utilise a range of disciplinary measures using the Behaviour for Learning system. - Sanction poor behaviour of pupils both on and off the school site where it feels it is appropriate. - Ensure punishments are reasonable and proportionate and do not breach any other legislation. - Monitor persistent poor behaviour through the school's behaviour management systems and implement relevant interventions. - Take seriously its legal duties under the Equality Act 2010 and in respect of pupils with special educational needs. - Consider whether poor behaviour gives cause to suspect that a child is suffering or is likely to suffer significant harm.
-Where this may be the case, school staff should follow the schools' safeguarding policy. - 3.2 Teachers and other staff have statutory authority to discipline pupils whose behaviour is unacceptable, who break the school rules or who fail to follow a reasonable instruction.
-This means that if a pupil misbehaves, breaks a school rule or fails to follow a reasonable instruction, the teacher can impose a punishment on that pupil.
+- To encourage staff to respond to all cases of poor behaviour in a constructive and consistent manner. - To use the Behaviour for Learning system to ensure a respectful climate across all areas of the school. - 3.1 The school will: - Share Behaviour and Discipline procedures with students, parents and staff alike so that behaviour for learning is at the centre of learning at school. - Train all relevant staff in behaviour management. - Ensure that all staff use the 'Behaviour Stages' and the EduLink behaviour management system to ensure a consistent approach. - Ensure students are made aware of the need to display high standards of behaviour, by recognising the rights of the residents and local communities, when traveling to and from the school and when participating in activities off the school site.

+• Treat students in a professional manner, applying sanctions fairly and consistently. • Encourage good behaviour through a mixture of high expectations, clear policy, and an ethos, which fosters discipline and mutual respect between students, and between staff and students.

+- Praise students for hard work, cooperation, helpfulness, improvement, and excellence, using the rewards system where appropriate. - Take seriously any complaint of bullying or unfair treatment in line with the school Anti-Bullying policy.

+Utilise a range of disciplinary measures using the Behaviour for Learning system.
+Sanction poor behaviour of students both on and off the school site where it feels it is appropriate.

+- Ensure punishments are reasonable and proportionate and do not breach any other legislation. - Monitor persistent poor behaviour through the school's behaviour management systems and implement relevant interventions. - Take seriously its legal duties under the Equality Act 2010 and in respect of students with special educational needs. - Consider whether poor behaviour gives cause to suspect that a child is suffering or is likely to suffer significant harm.
+Where this may be the case, school staff should follow the schools' safeguarding policy.

+- 3.2 Teachers and other staff have statutory authority to discipline students whose behaviour is unacceptable, who break the school rules or who fail to follow a reasonable instruction.
+This means that if a student misbehaves, breaks a school rule or fails to follow a reasonable instruction, the teacher can impose a punishment on that student.

-3.3 Misbehaviour is defined as:
+- 3.3 Misbehaviour is defined as:

 - Disruption in lessons, in corridors between lessons, and at break and lunchtimes

 - Non-completion of classwork or homework

 - Poor attitude

 - Incorrect uniform